f4exb/sdrangel/plugins/channelrx/noisefigure/readme.md

 ![SDRPlay Duo NF comparison](../../../doc/img/NoiseFigure_plugin_duo_comparison.png)

-Here is a plot comparing measured values for a USRP B210 RF A RX2 port to measured values for the TX/RX port.
+Here is a plot comparing measured values for a USRP B210 for the RF A RX2 port to measured values for the TX/RX port.
 As we can see, there is lower noise on the RX2 port:

 ![B210 input NF comparison](../../../doc/img/NoiseFigure_plugin_b210_comparison.png)